hstonehouse/you_can_do_it/README.md

     python app.py

+Note: the Procfile is only needed if you are deploying to Heroku.

 # Installation (Database)
 1. Open the setup.sql file
 2. Copy and paste the 2 steps in your terminal